carlemil/OneMillion/README.md

 http://en.wikipedia.org/wiki/Millionaire

 English - me
-Arabic - Amine
+-Arabic - Amine
-Russian - Indira
+-Russian - Indira
-Spanish - Antonio
+-Spanish - Antonio
 German - Stefan
-Chinese - Chen chen
+.Chinese - Chen chen
-Japanese - Ayumi
+-Japanese - Ayumi
-Indonesian - Joel
+-Indonesian - Joel
 Hindi - ?
 Urdu - Majid
-French - Amine
+-French - Amine
 Korean - Björn Aspernäs

-Translation help:
-"Everyone's a millionaire, almost."
+Hi,

+I'm working on a silly app and I need help to translate the text in the app to russian and I was hoping that you could help me with that!
+Credits will be listed on the google play page if you want that.

+Strings that I need help to translate:
+"Who's a millionaire?"
 "Am I a millionaire?"
 "I'm a MILLIONAIRE!"
 "I have 1$!"
 "I'm not a millionaire."
-"My total wealth is:"
+"Input how much money you have"
 "Tell your friends!"

+I attached some screen shots of what the app looks like.
+The purpose of the app is to tell the user if they are a millionaire (in any currency listed in the app) and then allow posting to facebook and twitter  and g+ for bragging rights.

+Br,

+Carl